 If there’s a dish that embodies what a Mexican summer feels like, this elote recipe is it!

-There’s fresh corn covered in creamy mayonnaise, lime juice for some brightness, cotija cheese, cilantro, and a dash of chili powder to give everything a little kick.
-It’s finger-licking good and always a hit with the family.
+It’s made from fresh corn covered in creamy mayonnaise, lime juice for some brightness, cotija cheese, cilantro, and a dash of chili powder to give everything a little kick.

-Elotes, also known as Mexican street corn, are a popular Mexican street food made from grilled or boiled ears of corn on the cob that are slathered with a creamy sauce typically made from mayonnaise or sour cream, lime juice, and spices such as chili powder.
-They’re then rolled in crumbled cotija cheese and garnished with cilantro.
+Elote, also known as Mexican street corn, is a popular Mexican street food made from grilled or boiled ears of corn on the cob that is slathered in a creamy mayo sauce and garnished with chili powder, crumbled cotija cheese, and fresh cilantro.

 The main difference is that elotes are served on the cob, whereas esquites are served off the cob and in a cup or bowl.